 - When deciding which academic department to ask about pre-approvals, consider the course content and be sure the course is a close match to the department.
 It can be helpful to even look at the UTC course catalog to see if there is a similar UTC course offered that closely matches your study abroad course.

 - If there is a beginning language class you’re planning to take, ex: Introduction to the Bengali Language, contact the Modern Languages department head to discuss receiving FLNG elective credit.

 - If it seems like a course doesn’t fit well into any academic department at UTC, you can approach the Humanities Department to request a course pre-approval.

 - It is VERY IMPORTANT to hold on to ALL of your study abroad coursework (especially syllabi) and bring them back (or scan them in as electronic copies) as documentation.

-The Final Approval Process (upon return to campus):
+The Final Approval Process (after returning to campus)

 If you have courses on your study abroad transcript that weren’t pre-approved, then you will need to get them approved once you return to campus (even if it is just elective credit) before your grades can be processed.
 There needs to be a UTC equivalent course to assign to each of your study abroad courses.
 All courses taken abroad MUST come back and count for a UTC equivalent course.
 As a reminder, it is VERY IMPORTANT to hold on to your study abroad coursework (especially syllabi) and bring them back (or scan them in) as documentation for getting these final approvals.